Kidstoysstudio's ultimate activity book collection Download activity book

 LEGO Knights' Kingdom II

-The main characters are the knights of the opposing factions from LEGO Knights' Kingdom.
-So it's basically an updated version of the Knights' Kingdom LEGO theme, but this time with bigger action-style characters and more colorfully dressed minifigures.
+The main characters are the knights of the opposing factions LEGO Knights' Kingdom.
+So it's basically a new version of the Knights' Kingdom LEGOtheme, but this time with larger action-style characters and more colorfully dressed minifigures.

-Although the Knights' Kingdom II theme is officially called “Knights' Kingdom” on the packaging, it is popularly known as “Knights' Kingdom II” to distinguish it from the original theme that only features LEGO minifigures and various knights, King and Villains characters.
+Although the Knights' Kingdom II theme is officially called “Knights' Kingdom” on the packaging, it is colloquially known as “Knights' Kingdom II” to distinguish it from the original theme that only LEGOminifigures and various knight, king and villain characters.

 With the emergence of a new Castle line in 2007, the Kinghts' Kingdom II theme was discontinued.